 So, which advertising agency hierarchy is best?

-Despite their reputation for creating silos and stifling collaboration, traditional organizational structures can still work for agencies that offer specialized services.
+Despite their reputation for creating silos and stifling collaboration, traditional organizational advertising agency hierarchies can still work for businesses that offer specialized services.

 More organic models, however, can create exciting synergy by decreasing formality between team members.
 While something like the pod system might be too loose for a larger advertising agency, the matrix model shows promise by allowing flexibility while retaining clear lines of authority.